omgmog/install-all-firefox/README.markdown

 - Firefox 8.0.1
 - Firefox Aurora (nightly)

-Currently there is no md5 check on the Aurora dmg as Mozilla don't keep a md5sums file on their FTP server for the nightlies.

 The script downloads the .dmg files from mozilla's FTP into /tmp/firefoxes.

 The script installs these to /Applications/Firefoxes/